 Grand Master Chen Xiaowang is the 19th generation successor and custodian of Chen Style Tai Chi.
 He travels the globe teaching the traditional Forms and Forms he has created himself.
 Each August, since 2011, Anda, a town in north east China has hosted annual seminars/workshops conducted by Grand Master Chen.

-Last year our own Grand Master, Han Jin Song himself a 20th generation disciple of Grand Master Chen (article and photos of ceremony), was invited to attend the first Anda seminar/workshop.
-Eighteen instructors and students from Tai Chi Australia accompanied him and received intensive training in Silk Reeling Quigong and the Chen 19 (see article of the 2011 tour here) and were warmly invited to return in 2012.
+Last year our own Grand Master, Han Jin Song himself a 20th generation disciple of Grand Master Chen, was invited to attend the first Anda seminar/workshop.
+Eighteen instructors and students from Tai Chi Australia accompanied him and received intensive training in Silk Reeling Quigong and the Chen 19 and were warmly invited to return in 2012.